Security

 Firewalling

-If no reverse proxy is put in front of the RDepot API, the port that needs to be accessible to the outside world is the proxy port specified in the application.yaml
+If no reverse proxy is put in front of the RDepot API, the port that needs to be accessible to the outside world is the proxy port specified in the application.yaml file (server.port field) which, by default, will be port 8080.
+In principle, all other ports can be filtered in the firewall.

 Sensitive Configuration

-with access rights, but in some cases (e.g. where the configuration is partly maintained via source control) it is useful to externalize sensitive configuration.
+Configuration parameters that contain sensitive information and cannot be stored in the application.yaml file can be provided differently.
+Note that best practice is to sufficiently protect application.yaml with access rights, but in some cases (e.g. where the configuration is partly maintained via source control) it is useful to externalize sensitive configuration.

 - Using a Java System property: